How To Redomicile A Foreign Company To Singapore?

 • The company must have 50 or fewer employees at the close of each financial year.

-For foreign company re-domiciliation to Singapore, you will have to fill in and submit an Application for Transfer of Registration form to the Accounting and Corporate Regulatory Authority (ACRA), which regulates business entities in Singapore.
+For foreign company re-domiciliation to Singapore, you need to complete and submit an Application for Transfer of Registration form to ACRA, the regulatory authority for business entities in Singapore.
 Under the CA, your application has to be accompanied by:

 • Certified copy of your foreign certificate of incorporation or equivalent